lemoshu/GM-ABS/README.md

 This repository will hold the PyTorch implementation of the MICCAI'24 paper [FM-ABS: Promptable Foundation Model Drives Active Barely Supervised Learning for 3D Medical Image Segmentation]() and the journal extension [Journal]().

 [Note] Under construction.
 The entire project will be released upon the journal extension acceptance.
-The repository will be moved to [New Repo](https://github.com/lemoshu/GM-ABS)
+The repository will be moved to [New Repo](https://github.com/lemoshu/GM-ABS) soon.

 ## Introduction
 ### Abstract